gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 ## Bi-Weekly Meetings

 If you are passionate about CI/CD pipelines, DevOps, automated testing, managing deployments, or if you want to learn how to use Meshplay and its features, you are invited to join the bi-weekly Build and Release meetings.
-Find meeting details and agenda in the [community calendar](https://khulnasoft.com/calendar) and the [meeting minutes document](https://docs.google.com/document/d/1GrVdGHZAYeu6wHNLLoiaKNqBtk7enXE9XeDRCvdA4bY/edit#).
+Find meeting details and agenda in the [community calendar](https://meshplay.khulnasoft.com/calendar) and the [meeting minutes document](https://docs.google.com/document/d/1GrVdGHZAYeu6wHNLLoiaKNqBtk7enXE9XeDRCvdA4bY/edit#).
 The meetings are open to everyone and recorded for later viewing.
 We hope to see you there!

-These [steps]({{site.baseurl}}/project/build-and-release#in-the-v0x-folder) for replacing all the instances of direct path are to be followed.